What Controllers Should Know About ASC 606 Compliance

 Public companies must disclose quantitative and qualitative information about their contract costs.
 Private companies, however, may elect not to disclose any information about their contract costs.

-Private companies do not have to disclose whether they have used any of the ASC 606 or ASC 340-40 practical expedients related to the determination of whether a significant financing component exists and the capitalization of incremental costs to obtain a contract.
+Private companies don’t have to disclose whether they have used any of the ASC 606 or ASC 340-40 practical expedients related to the determination of whether a significant financing component exists and the capitalization of incremental costs to obtain a contract.
 Public companies are required to disclose their election of practical expedients.

 What Private Companies Should Expect from the Process